Helgustaðir mine: Uses

 Crystals from this area are known for exceptional clarity, leading to the mineral being named "Iceland spar".

-Iceland spar from Helgustadir mine was used in optical devices used in physics, chemistry, and geology, most importantly Nicol prisms.
+Iceland spar from Helgustaðir mine was used in optical devices used in physics, chemistry, and geology, most importantly Nicol prisms.

 Nature reserve

 The nature reserve is 0.9 hectares.
 Since 2010, it has been on the Environment Agency of Iceland's red list of areas that are likely to lose their protection status.

 Theft of crystals

 Being a nature reserve, tampering with the rock formations and removing crystals is forbidden.
 Despite that, visitors often take samples with them, causing a disruption of the area.
 The problem has gotten worse as tourism has increased, with some visitors filling their backpacks with samples.